MoyukhShabon/fm-arti-stats/README.md

 bash get.sh
 ```

-3. Navigate to the repository root and run `prepare-vcf.py` and `prepare-xml.py`
+3. Navigate to the repository root and run `prepare-vcf.py`.

 ```bash